wlads/reefpoints/source/posts/2014-11-28-ember-wish-list.md

 assets how do we safely load them into our Ember apps?
 If we are isolating the assets I would think this implies they aren't meant for consumption at application launch.
 Going back to the Ember Admin example, not all users need those LOCs.
-And only when an authorized user hits the admin functionality should it pull down the Ember Admin assets and plug into the app.
+Only when an authorized user hits the admin functionality should it pull down the Ember Admin assets and plug into the app.
 This would be ideal.
 The major hurdle here is with how the container currently works.
-Perhaps something like this would work:
+Perhaps something like this could put it on the right track:

 ```javascript
 resolveOther: function(name) {